nas256/ece3400_team13/labs/lab4.md

 # Conclusion
 Our team was able to successfully complete both tasks in Lab 4.
 We created a successful communication protocol that encompasses all the information needed for the final maze.
 The radio team successfully used the RF transceivers to establish wireless communication between our robot and base station.
 By the end of the lab we simulated the robot navigating the maze in an S-formation.
-The robot's arduino then transmits its current location to the case station which indicates on the grid the current status.
+The robot's Arduino then transmits its current location to the case station which indicates on the grid the current status.

 Completing these two tasks was good practice with using the DE0-Nano Development Board and the Nordic nRF24L01+ transceivers.
 This lab encouraged us to hash out the final details for our base station and have us a good start on implementing the final system.